thoughtspot/thoughtspot.github.io/_includes/content/ports-operations.md

+## Ports for operations and debugging

-The following ports must be open for requests from your user population.<br>
+The following ports must be open for requests from users.
 <!--Changes made per Rohit, 1/9/2020
 There are two main categories: operations and debugging.
 |Port|Protocol|Service Name|Direction|Source|Destination|Description|